Overview

 Resource allocation

-The database resources allocated as per your user contract are displayed in Resource allocation.
+The database resources allocated for your user contract are displayed in Resource allocation.
 The resources refer to the Postgres Clusters, number of CPU cores, RAM, and Storage databases quota:

 16 CPU Cores